fusioncharts/angularjs-fusioncharts/README.md

 <button ng-click="changeCaption()">Change Chart Caption</button>
 ```

-In order to use the chart instance , we need to store it.
+In order to use the chart instance, we need to store it.

 ```
 var app = angular.module('myApp', ['ng-fusioncharts']);